-asked the Prime Minister whether the public speech made by the Secretary of State for Trade about the EEC to the southern regional council of the Labour Party on 19th January represented the policy of Her Majesty's Government.
+asked the Prime Minister if the public speech by the Secretary of State for Trade, about the EEC, to the Southern Regional Council of the Labour Party at Brighton on 19th January, represents the policy of Her Majesty's Government.

 I refer the hon.
 Member to the reply which I gave to the hon.
 Member for Tonbridge and Malling (Mr. Stanley) on 4th February.—[Vol. 885, c.
 1138–9.]